GAVEL: Towards Rule-Based Safety Through Activation Monitoring: Evaluation

 \textbf{Baselines \& GAVEL Setup.} We evaluate GAVEL against four common safeguard approaches: (i) loss-based finetuning, where safety signals are incorporated directly into training; (ii) reading vector projection, where harmful behaviors are monitored through linear directions in activation space; (iii) content moderation APIs, which operate on surface text; and (iv) activation classification, the method most similar to ours.
 For baselines, we include industry-standard moderation tools: Llama Guard 4 \citep{inan2023llamaguard}, Google Perspective API \citep{lees2022perspectiveapi}, and OpenAI Moderator API \citep{openai_moderation_api}, as well as recent academic works: RepBending \citep{yousefpour_representation_2025}, CircuitBreakers \citep{zou_improving_2024}, JBShield \citep{zhang_jbshield_nodate}, and CAST \citep{lee_programming_2024}.
 We also evaluated a classifier to detect activations belonging to each misuse category (as opposed to CEs) to demonstrate the benefit of granularity.
 We used author-provided models where available, otherwise training on our datasets (details in \autoref{app:baseline_details}).

-To setup GAVEL, we defined CEs and constructed excitation datasets following the procedure in Section~\ref{sec:detect_ce}, with the full vocabulary and rules detailed in \autoref{tab:ces-compact} and \autoref{tab:rules-compact}.
+To set up GAVEL, we defined CEs and constructed excitation datasets following the procedure in Section~\ref{sec:detect_ce}, with the full vocabulary and rules detailed in \autoref{tab:ces-compact} and \autoref{tab:rules-compact}.
 To minimize inference overhead, we implemented the detector as a lightweight multi-label RNN (3 GRU layers, 256 units) processing 5-token segments, though the framework supports any classification architecture.
-The model was trained on 300 samples per CE (80:20 split) using Adam ($3e^{-4}$) and Binary Cross Entropy All datasets were generated using GPT-4.1; the code and data will be released with this paper.
+The model was trained on 300 samples per CE (80:20 split) using Adam ($3e^{-4}$) and Binary Cross Entropy.
+All datasets were generated using GPT-4.1.

 Our evaluation focuses on the alert/stop action, which reduces to the task of accurate detection; all baselines are evaluated under this setting for comparability.
 While future work could extend to actions such as refusal or steering, here we report standard metrics: true positive rate (TPR), false positive rate (FPR), balanced accuracy (b-ACC), ROC-AUC, and F1 score.